 Who is the Official Receiver (OR) and what powers do they have?

 The Official Receiver is a civil servant in The Insolvency Service and an officer of the court.
-He (or she) will be notified by the court of the bankruptcy or winding-up order.
-He will then be responsible through his staff for administering the initial stage.
+They will be notified by the court of the bankruptcy or winding-up order.
+They will then be responsible through staff for administering the initial stage.
 This stage includes collecting and protecting any assets and investigating the causes of the bankruptcy or winding up.
 An official Receiver acts as a provisional liquidator after an order of a winding up has been made.
-Afterwards, he or she can ask the Secretary of State to appoint an Insolvency Practitioner or call a creditors meeting and ask them to appoint one.
+Afterwards, they can ask the Secretary of State to appoint an Insolvency Practitioner or call a creditors meeting and ask for one to be appointed.
 The official receiver also has a statutory duty to look into the behaviour of the directors of an insolvent company.
 This may lead to the Insolvency Service making an application to the DeBIS to have the directors disqualified in the cases where clear fraud or wrongful trading can be established.

 In essence an official receiver is appointed when a company is put into compulsory liquidation or an individual is declared bankrupt.